Abelian covers and second fundamental form: Introduction

 In this paper we study families of abelian covers of $\P^1$, in relation with the Coleman-Oort conjecture and with an analogue of this conjecture for the Prym maps of (possibly ramified) double covers.

 Given a family of Galois covers of genus $g$ curves, $C_t \ra C_t/G \cong \P^1$, the associated family of Jacobians gives a subvariety of $\ag$ and we ask under which conditions this subvariety is a Shimura subvariety of $\ag$.
+A Shimura subvariety of $\ag$ is by definition a Hodge locus for the tautological family of principally polarized abelian varieties on $\ag$.

 Coleman-Oort conjecture predicts that for $g$ sufficiently high, there should not exist positive dimensional Shimura subvarieties of $\ag$ generically contained in the Torelli locus.
 In \cite{cfgp} (and in \cite{fg}, \cite{fgm} in the ramified case) a similar question was posed about the existence of positive dimensional Shimura subvarieties of the moduli space of polarised abelian varieties of a fixed dimension, which are generically contained in the Prym loci, that is in the closure of the image of the Prym maps of (possibly ramified) double covers.
 Both in the case of the Torelli map and in the case of Prym maps, there are examples of such Shimura subvarieties for low values of $g$.
 These constructions all use families of Galois covers (see \cite{dejong-noot}, \cite{rohde}, \cite{moonen-special}, \cite{moonen-oort}, \cite{fgp}, \cite{fpp}, \cite{gm}, \cite{fgs} for the Torelli case, \cite{cfgp}, \cite{fg}, \cite{fgm} for the Prym case).

+Shimura subvarieties are totally geodesic, i.e, they are images of totally geodesic submanifolds of the Siegel space ${\mathsf H}_g$ endowed with the symmetric metric.
+Recall that a submanifold of ${\mathsf H}_g$ is totally geodesic if its second fundamental form is identically zero.
+More precisely, by results of Mumford and Moonen an algebraic subvariety of $\ag$ is a Shimura subvariety if and only if it is totally geodesic and it contains a CM (complex multiplication) point (see \cite{mumford-Shimura} \cite{moonen-special}).
+The notion of CM point is arithmetic, while the condition of being totally geodesic is related to the locally symmetric geometry of $\ag$ induced by the Siegel space.

 Let us first explain the main result of this paper in the case of the Torelli morphism.
 Fix a family of abelian covers of $\P^1$, $C_t \ra C_t/G \cong \P^1$, where $C_t$ has genus $g$.
 We show that there exists an integer $M$ which only depends on $G$ such that if $g >M$, then the family of Jacobians of the curves $C_t$ yields a subvariety of $\ag$ which is not totally geodesic, hence it is not Shimura.
-The moduli space $\ag$ of principally polarised abelian varieties of dimension $g$ is endowed with an orbifold metric which in induced by the symmetric metric on the Siegel space ${\mathsf H}_g$ and a Shimura subvariety of $\ag$ is totally geodesic with respect to this metric (\cite{mumford-Shimura}, \cite{moonen-linearity-1}).